Washington, DC Highway Accident Lawyer

 • Non-economic damages such as pain and suffering, loss of enjoyment, or mental anguish caused by the accident

-In rare cases, you may also be able to claim punitive damages, payments intended to punish the at-fault party for his or her negligence.
+In rare cases, you may also be able to claim punitive damages, payments intended to punish the at-fault party for their negligence.

 One of the primary factors in the amount of compensation you can claim for your highway accident is the severity and longevity of your injuries.
 The more severe and/or permanent your injuries, the more you can claim in medical expenses and lost wages.
 However, intense pain and suffering or mental anguish can occur even if your highway accident wasn’t catastrophic in nature.